-How is the STI delivered?
-63% of the STI award will be paid to the executive KMP in cash in September 2015. s i i delivered?
 The remaining 37% of the STI award will be deferred into equity instruments (Deferred Equity), delivered as rights to receive Whitehaven ordinary shares subject to meeting service based vesting conditions and, in some instances, performance based vesting conditions.
 On vesting, each right will entitle the recipient to one ordinary share in the Company.
-The Deferred Equity portion of the executive KMP's STI is split into two tranches: N Tranche 1 consists of 27% of the total STI and is subject to serviced based vesting conditions only.
+The Deferred Equity portion of the executive KMP's STI is split into two tranches:

+- Tranche 1 consists of 27% of the total STI and is subject to serviced based vesting conditions only.
 Half of this tranche will vest 12 months after the grant date.
-The other half will vest 24 months after the grant date.
-OVERVIEW Tranche 2 consists of the remaining 10% up to the total STI and represents the portion of stretch performance achieved in relation to the EBITDA and Maules Creek KPI's.
-Tranche 2 of the Deferred Equity is subject to the achievement of the following two performance conditions: Up to 6% of the total STI will vest if the final project savings amount for the Maules Creek project is achieved; and STRATEGY ii.
-4% of the total STI will vest if the Company reports a full year Net Profit After Tax within the next two years.
-Z STR The relevant tranche 2 performance conditions will be tested in the 24 months after the grant date.
+The other half will vest 24 months after the grant date. - Tranche 2 consists of the remaining 10% up to the total STI and represents the portion of stretch performance achieved in relation to the EBITDA and Maules Creek KPI's.
+Tranche 2 of the Deferred Equity is subject to the achievement of the following two performance conditions: - (1) Up to 6% of the total STI will vest if the final project savings amount for the Maules Creek project is achieved; and - (2) 4% of the total STI will vest if the Company reports a full year Net Profit After Tax within the next two years.

+The relevant tranche 2 performance conditions will be tested in the 24 months after the grant date.

 Deferred Equity will not vest if the executive KMP resigns or is terminated for cause or the Board applies its discretion to clawback some or all of the Deferred Equity.
 Dividends do not accrue on Deferred Equity.

-OPERATIONS KMP are required to comply with the Company's securities trading policy in respect of their Deferred Equity, which includes a prohibition on hedging or otherwise protecting the value of their unvested securities.
+KMP are required to comply with the Company's securities trading policy in respect of their Deferred Equity, which includes a prohibition on hedging or otherwise protecting the value of their unvested securities.
 In the event of a takeover or any proposed transaction that, in the Board's opinion, is likely to result in a change of control, the Deferred Equity will vest.

-3 OPEF .5.4 STI Award O utcomes for KMP VABILITY
+6.5.4 STI award outcomes for KMP

 As noted in the table above, KMP outperformed most components of the FY2015 STI.
-The individual outcome for each KMP is set out in the table below:
+The individual outcome for each KMP is set out in the table below.

-STI EARNED (\$A)
+STI earned (\$A)

+КМР Paid as cash Deferred into equity Percentage of Contingent STI

-КМР PAID AS CASH (\$) DEFERRED INTO EQUITY (\$) PERCENTAGE OF MAXIMUM STI CONTINGENT STI
+(\$) (\$) maximum STI

 Paul Flynn 585,813 251,062 86% 89,375

 Kevin Ball 227,500 97,500 87% 37,500

 Timothy Burt 227,500 97,500 87% 37,500

 Brian Cole 295,750 126,750 87% 48,750

 Jamie Frankcombe 413,438 177,187 90% 43,750

 Scott Knights 170,985 73,279 83% 29,312

-\ Commenced role as Executive General Manager Marketing on 18 August 2014
+Commenced role as Executive General Manager Marketing on 18 August 2014

-6.5.5 2014 Long Term Incentive Grant
+6.5.5 2014 Long term incentive grant